A (low level) command to acknowledge reliable commands. Used for Reliable UDP (RUDP).

 Before clients can call operations on Photon, they need to connect and establish a connection.

-Any operation that is not in the client API or new to the server side (not in the Lite Application).
+Any operation that is not in the client API or new to the server side.

 In Photon, you can set Custom Properties for Rooms and Players.
 In both cases, the custom properties are provided as Hashtable and the key must be of type String but can have any (serializable) value.